-\Ineligible for Subsidized Stafford Loans first disbursed on or after July 12, 2012
+Ineligible for Subsidized Stafford Loans first disbursed on or after July 12, 2012.
+NYCPM students receive additional Unsubsidized amounts based on the length of their academic year.

 Through the possible combination of Subsidized and Unsubsidized Direct Stafford Loans, every student meeting all academic and eligibility requirements should be able to participate in the Federal Direct Stafford Loan Program.
 Information about the William D. Ford Direct Loan Program can be found at NYCPM Office of Financial Aid and at https://studentaid.gov/